How is the retreat team formed?

 What is the Discernment Team?

-What happens that night of Discernment?
+What happens on the night of Discernment?

 - A blend of males and females

-- Experienced and new, outgoing and quiet
+- A mix of experienced and new, outgoing and quiet, etc.

-What else is there to consider?
+What else is taken into consideration?

 - The applicants’ gifts and talents and how these may best be used